 The goal of this paper is three-fold.
 First, we provide an overview of the literature on incentives in education and develop a broad sense of the potential power (or, in many cases, lack thereof) of incentives as a tool in a reformer's toolkit.
 Second, using the experimental evidence as a guide, we develop a list of "10 Do's and Don'ts" for the use of incentives in education.
-Third, we provide a "How To" guide for policy-makers or school districts that are interested in implementing financial incentives for teachers, students, or parents.
+Third, we provide a "How To" guide for policymakers or school districts that are interested in implementing financial incentives for teachers, students, or parents.
+In all sections, we draw on scholarly work from Fryer (forthcoming), which provides additional analysis of education incentive experiments.

-We begin by providing some key details of our experiments on incentives and their implementation in five cities.
+We begin by providing some key details of our experiments on incentives and their implementation in five cities (see Fryer (forthcoming) for further details).
 We concentrate on the incentive experiments implemented by the Education Innovation Laboratory at Harvard University (EdLabs) because of our access to important information about every phase of the implementation and evaluation process, which allows more adequate comparisons across experimental sites.
 Chapters 2 and 3 provide a high-level summary of the results of these experiments and how they compare with estimates gleaned from other experimental analyses.
 Based on our set of incentive experiments for students and teachers and the literature, Chapter 4 exposits "10 Do's and Don'ts" of education incentive programs.
 Chapter 5 offers considerations for evaluating incentive programs in the future, and Chapter 6 is an implementation supplement that provides guidelines for structuring and implementing an incentive program.